 In 2011, E. Karapinar et al. [12] proved some common fixed point theorems for four weakly compatible self-maps in complete partial metric spaces.
 In this paper, we extend these theorems using E.A. property and (CLR)-property in complete partial metric spaces.

-Partial metric spaces, introduced by Matthews 2, 3, are a generalization of the notion of the metric space in which in definition of metric the condition is replaced by the condition
+Partial metric spaces, introduced by Matthews 2, 3, are a generalization of the notion of the metric space in which in definition of metric the condition

 Matthews discussed some properties of convergence of sequence and proved the fixed point theorems for contractive mapping on partial metric spaces: any mapping